 Baking Soda Products

 For people with health or environmental concerns, baking soda cleaning products are very popular.
 Truly, baking soda is a natural cleaner: it absorbs odors and liquids, it is abrasive without causing damage, and it neutralizes acids.
-Today one can find the words “Now with Baking Soda” on products ranging from toothpaste to cat litter.
+Today one can find its inclusion in products ranging from toothpaste to cat litter.
 Note that there are many baking soda recipes for cleaners using products found in the home.
 For example, you can make an all-purpose cleaner by adding 4 tablespoons of baking soda and water to a quart-sized spray bottle.

-Not satisfied with the myriad uses for baking soda covered in this page?Well, there are hundreds of baking soda uses out there.
+Not satisfied with the myriad uses covered in this page?Well, there are hundreds more out there.
 Baking soda use extends to getting rid of rust, smoke smell, curing itch from bug bites or rash, cleaning a plethora of different surfaces, and the list goes on.
-There are a few books that chronicle the full spectrum of baking soda’s uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.
+There are a few books that chronicle the full spectrum uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.